traderepublic/SectionKit/README.md

     **Warning**: If `numberOfItems` is overridden, `calculateUpdate(from:to:)` needs to be overridden as well.

     This `SectionController` is typically used when there are one or multiple **different** cells from a single model.
-If however all items are the semantically similar and one could derive an array of models, it is recommended to use `ListSectionController` instead.
+If however all items are semantically similar and one could derive an array of them, it is recommended to use the `ListSectionController` instead.

 - `SingleItemSectionController<Model, Item>`: